mpogue2/SquareDesk/SquareDesk-DEV/test123/README.txt

 // P1: Break Timer (1 bong, 2 bongs, starts next music in playlist)
 // FUTURE: patter: auto turn on "random call @ <level>" during PLAYBACK ONLY
 // FUTURE: singing: auto turn on lyrics during PLAYBACK ONLY (like SqView)
-// FUTURE: preview mode (plays first few sec of any song you click on)
+// FUTURE: preview mode (plays first few sec of any song you click on, without loading it)
-// FUTURE: playlists?
 // FUTURE: audio level indicator (helps debug output problems)
 // FUTURE: save pitch/tempo/etc in a database with one entry for each song basename
 //   Also a Don Beck request.
 // FUTURE: singing call should tell me OPENER/BREAK/CLOSER/1/2/3/4 (auto switches to this mode for singing calls)
 //   Can make this approximate, just by song length (divided by 7 or so, like SqView does...)
 //   Also Don Beck request.
 // FIX: rounds with split music and cues don't work the way I expected in MONO mode.
-Entire mono mix moves L and R.
+Entire mono mix
-//    This is because mix-to-mono is after the Mix mixer, should be before.
+//      moves L and R. This is because mix-to-mono is after the Mix mixer, should be before.
 // TODO: add a Favorites column, that can be used to flag songs as favorites.
 Then, make
 //   favorites be the default at app open time.
 Make the favorites a number, so we can sort by that number.
 //   This is a very simple one-playlist implementation.
 (NOTE: This is what Don Beck is asking for, too)
+//   Now that playlists is in, allow a magic named playlist, called "favorites.m3u" which always
+//   is pre-loaded, if set.
 // TODO: Preference: font size (for people to read without their glasses) (also Don Beck)

 ====================